Scalability enhancement of quantum computing under limited connectivity through distributed quantum computing: Cost matrices for noise propagation matrices

-For devices \gb{comprising} M auxiliary qubits and N working qubits, the cost matrix $C(q,q')$ for a gate can be \gb{determined} through the following steps: \begin{enumerate} \item \gb{Identify} the swapping path \gb{as per} the device compiler. \item For the swapping path that involves the EJPP protocol, \gb{eliminate the depolarizing channel on the auxiliary qubits and introduce depolarizing channels with an} error parameter $(P_aP_{a'})^{\frac{1}{3}}$ \gb{on} both sides of the working qubit, \gb{where $P_a$ and $P_{a'}$ represent the error parameters} of the auxiliary qubits. \item Put all the depolarizing channels at the end of the swapping path. \item The \gb{resulting} cost matrix is an $N+M$ by $N+M$ matrix, where the component $C_{n,m}(q,q')$ \gb{denotes} the number of the depolarizing channel with an error perimeter $P_{m}$ acting on the qubit $n$, Fractions are \gb{permissible} in the case of non-local gates. \end{enumerate} \gb{To illustrate, we provide} two examples of \gb{computing} the cost matrix for a given swapping path.
-Figure~\ref{fig_swapping-path} \gb{outlines the process} for calculating the cost matrix for a local gate, \gb{with the} corresponding cost matrix \gb{described} by Eq.~(\ref{ex-cost}) and Fig.~\ref{fig_swapping-path-dqc} \gb{outlines the process for} calculating the cost matrix for a non-local gate, with the corresponding cost matrix \gb{described} by Eq.~(\ref{ex-cost}).
-Note that, \gb{it is obvious} that, the cost matrix is zero when $q = q'$.
+For devices \gb{comprising} $M$ auxiliary qubits and $N$ working qubits, the cost matrix $C(q,q')$ of a two-qubit gate $U(q,q')$ acting on two qubits $(q,q')$ describes the single-qubit depolarizing channels on each qubit and its origin qubits.
+It can be \gb{determined} through the following steps: \begin{enumerate} \item \gb{Identify} the swapping path \gb{as per} the device compiler. \item For the swapping path that involves the EJPP protocol, \gb{eliminate the depolarizing channel on the auxiliary qubits and introduce depolarizing channels with an} error parameter $(P_aP_{a'})^{\frac{1}{3}}$ \gb{on} both sides of the working qubit, \gb{where $P_a$ and $P_{a'}$ represent the error parameters} of the auxiliary qubits. \item Put all the depolarizing channels at the end of the swapping path. \item The \gb{resulting} cost matrix is an $N+M$ by $N+M$ matrix, where the component $C_{n,m}(q,q')$ \gb{denotes} the number of the depolarizing channel with an preserving factor $P_{m}$ acting on the qubit $n$.
+Fractions are permissible in the case of non-local gates that require telegating. \end{enumerate}

-We define the allocation matrix $A$ \gb{as} the average of the cost matrix of all possible gates: